dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * add property => URL prefix => verification of domain => website verification

-* through the "*Search results*" you can view your *total clicks, total imperssions, average clickthrough rate (CTR)*, and much more
+* through the "*Search results*" you can view your *total clicks, total impressions, average clickthrough rate (CTR)*, and much more

-* via the tools provided by the google search console, you can reduce search engine crawl errors, adress your SEO and [optimize your content](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content-optimization), by finding out various errors/bugs or non-optimal features that exist at your website.
+* via the tools provided by the Google search console, you can reduce search engine crawl errors, address your SEO and [optimize your content](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content-optimization), by finding out various errors/bugs or non-optimal features that exist on your website.
 This can be achieved either from a technical perspective (e.g. [301 and 302 redirects](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links)) or from a non-technical perspective (e.g. [duplicate content](https://developers.google.com/search/docs/advanced/guidelines/duplicate-content), block content, content no more relevant).

 * via the "`Sitemaps`" section, you can upload your XML site maps

-* via [Removals](https://support.google.com/webmasters/answer/9689846?hl=en) you can put the website parts of your websites that you do not want to be indexed by search engines (see about *robots.txt* or *noindex meta tag* [here](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links))
+* via [Removals](https://support.google.com/webmasters/answer/9689846?hl=en), you can put the website parts of your websites that you do not want to be indexed by search engines (see about *robots.txt* or *noindex meta tag* [here](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#content--links))
   * submit specified directories: do not put your root domain URL as this will make your whole website gone from the search indexing perspective
   * the removal lasts 6 months, hence after that period you should refresh the "removal" section

 ## Content Planning & Strategy
 It is about *planning*, *creating*, and *managing* a useful and usable content.

 1. `Planning`: To whom customers you are referring to.
-You should target a specific portion of customers that might be interested to your product/services
+You should target a specific portion of customers that might be interested in your product/services
    * [Persona Templates for customers' segmentation](https://offers.hubspot.com/persona-templates).

 2. `Creating`: Quality of content should be greater than the quantity of content, the latter of which should be relevant and with useful sources to provide.